SanthoshKR93/Video_Class_Notes/week_0.md

    <strong>Disadvantages</strong>: When the code has to be run on other machines, the systems running this executable must have all the
    libraries needed for its working, if not present, program will not work properly.
    Dynamic linking is becoming a problem when using cloud computing since the code has to be spread over many systems in the cloud.
+   ### NOTE:
-   <strong>NOTE</strong>: image, music and machine code files are non- ASCII ie they are not readable or printable.
+   image, music and machine code files are non- ASCII ie they are not readable or printable.

 - Inside the root there are many folders:
 - <strong>bin</strong> : It contains files having machine code for most of the commands used in the terminal.